A User-driven Design Framework for Robotaxi: BACKGROUND AND RELATED WORK

 Finally, since large-scale robotaxi deployment has yet to mature, researchers have turned to simulation studies to investigate the robotaxi design space~\cite{brandt2026communicating,meurer2020wizard,lim2021ux,yoo2024anxiety,meister2025external,weschke2021asking}.
-For example, Brandt et al. examined how different levels of media richness of in-vehicle HMIs (text only, combining text and audio, and further adding a human avatar) influence user experience in robotaxi through virtual reality (VR), uncovering the significant increases in the hedonic quality of user experience and trust with increased media richness~\cite{brandt2026communicating}.
+For example, Brandt et al. examined how different levels of media richness of in-vehicle HMIs (text only, combining text and audio, and further adding a human avatar) influence user experience in robotaxis through virtual reality (VR), uncovering the significant increases in the hedonic quality of user experience and trust with increased media richness~\cite{brandt2026communicating}.
 Among simulation approaches, Wizard of Oz (WOZ) studies are widely used to approximate real-world robotaxi experiences and inform interaction design~\cite{meurer2020wizard,lim2021ux,yoo2024anxiety,meister2025external,weschke2021asking}.
-Meurer et al. conducted a WOZ study with 33 rides from 10 participants where the driver was hidden from the passenger, and provided insights into four design themes including short-term domestication, the active passenger, passenger experience journey, dealing with breakdowns across different robotaxi stages~\cite{meurer2020wizard}.
-Lim et al. used the WOZ approach to conduct usability test with nine participants, and found that users expected built-in screen to display essential information on the trip and the car’s status, the support of voice interactions, and option to easily escape from the vehicle in case of emergency~\cite{lim2021ux}.
-Yoo et al. used WOZ method to identify anxiety-inducing factors in robotaxi use, and proposed HMIs to mitigate anxiety such as direction guidance, emergency stop, speed control, and AI speaker~\cite{yoo2024anxiety}.
+Meurer et al. conducted a WOZ study with 33 rides from 10 participants where the driver was hidden from the passenger, and provided insights into four design themes, including short-term domestication, the active passenger, passenger experience journey, and dealing with breakdowns across different robotaxi stages~\cite{meurer2020wizard}.
+Lim et al. used the WOZ approach to conduct a usability test with nine participants, and found that users expected the built-in screen to display essential information on the trip and the car’s status, the support of voice interactions, and the option to easily escape from the vehicle in case of emergency~\cite{lim2021ux}.
+Yoo et al. used the WOZ method to identify anxiety-inducing factors in robotaxi use, and proposed HMIs to mitigate anxiety, such as direction guidance, emergency stop, speed control, and AI speaker~\cite{yoo2024anxiety}.

-Despite the value of these early-stage studies, research based on simulated or hypothetical perspectives has inherent limitations, e.g., WOZ approaches cannot faithfully reproduce real robotaxi driving patterns.
-Drawing on data from multiple cities with early-stage commercial robotaxi deployment, this work presents the first effort to examine users’ experiences, perceptions, and challenges in interacting with real-world robotaxi services, offering practice-driven insights into robotaxi system design.
+Despite the important groundwork laid by early-stage studies, research conducted in simulated or hypothetical settings is inherently constrained.
+Leveraging data from multiple cities with early commercial robotaxi deployment, this work presents the first empirical investigation of users’ experiences, perceptions, and challenges in interacting with real-world robotaxis, offering practice-driven insights for the design of future robotaxi systems.